When you decide that you need a basement apartment (or an apartment in any part of your house) there are a number of things to consider.

 - This can be determined by a visit to the planning department of your municipal office and discussing the proposed project with a zoning bylaw advisor who will discuss your particular location and the bylaws governing the use of your property.

-- You will need a legal survey of the property to determine what your lot size really is, where your building sits in relation to the lot boundaries and where could possible access to the apartment be for the tenant.
+- You may need a legal survey (some municipalities insist upon it) of the property to determine what your lot size really is, where your building sits in relation to the lot boundaries and where could possible access to the apartment be for the tenant.

 Ontario Building Code (for houses over 5 years old)